mrrfv/PortaDisk/README.md

 - All of this in a small package that can be carried in a backpack.

 PRs are welcome.

+### Hardware

+- Raspberry Pi Zero with a [USB hub HAT](https://www.waveshare.com/usb-hub-hat.htm).
+- Another USB hub that has support for external power.
+- Pi & the 2 hard drives connected to the second USB hub, which is connected to the HAT, which is connected to the Pi (hopefully this will work)
+- Pi, USB hub, hard drives and a power supply crammed into a camera case

+### Concept security considerations

+- Modification of the `web-unlock` binary to intercept the password during unlocking might be possible
+- HTTPS encryption should be a must when dealing with projects like this (caddy?)
+- `web-unlock` could be added to initramfs so that the root drive is also encrypted.

 ## Directory structure (Software)